Food & Drink

 Brewing craft beer used to be the alternative pursuit for hipsters – places off the beaten track holed away beneath railway arches somewhere in deepest East London.
 And while most of those boltholes are happily still booming (such as Crate in Hackney, and Fourpure Brewing Co in Bermondsey), craft beer is now reaching a wider audience.
 So much so, it’s likely that your local pub has bottles of independently-brewed lagers and ales, and even the big supermarkets have cottoned onto the craft beer revolution.
 According to food and drink magazine The Grocer, sales of craft ales including Huddersfield-brewed Magic Rock and London-based Beavertown increased by 7.2 per cent in 2018, while at the same time sales of more traditional premium brands have fallen by £15.6 million since 2016.

 In short, now’s the time to brush up on your craft beer knowledge – because there’s more choice than ever.
-Here are five London craft beer brands you need to know about.
+Here are the London craft beer brands you need to know about.

 Five Points Brewing Co